walterisbrown/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 including those who win another prize.

 ## DEPARTMENT: HG 1-HANDICRAFTS
+SUPERINTENDENTS: Lee Greenewalt, 758-2598; Lynn Stewart Parker, 453-4372

 ### RULES
 Please read carefully.
 These Rules apply along with and in addition to the General Rules for the Home & Garden Department, and the General Rules of Addison County Fair & Field Days.
-Entries will be accepted at the HOME & GARDEN CENTER BUILDING on MONDAY, between
-9:00 a.m. & 12:30 p.m.
+Entries will be accepted at the HOME & GARDEN CENTER BUILDING on MONDAY, August 9th between 9:00 a.m. & 12:30 p.m.
+Entries for this department will also be accepted on Sunday, August 8th between 1 - 4 pm.
+These classes are for amateurs.
+See the definition untion H&G Rules.

 Unworthy, soiled or worn items will not be accepted or judged.